vlle/vlle/README.md

-### Hello world! 👋
+### hello world! 👋

-#### Who am I?
+who am i?

-I am Artemii Kulikov, a 23-year-old currently living in Moscow.
+i’m artemii kulikov, a 24-year-old living in moscow.

-#### What do I do?
+### what do i do?

-I primarily focus on learning Golang (with a little bit of knowledge in C++) and enjoy developing simple Telegram apps, scripts, and games.
-I am available for open-source projects and am actively looking for internship opportunities to further develop my skills and gain experience.

-I also have a great interest in bash scripting.

-#### Hobbies:

-- Coffee (especially V60)
-- Jogging (although I've been lazy with this one lately)
-- Indie-games (Factorio, Faster Than Light, Minecraft, etc.)
+i work at wildberries, where i focus on backend development. i’m still open to contributing to open-source projects because i enjoy collaborating and learning from others.

+### hobbies:

+	•	coffee (v60 is still my favorite)
+	•	hitting the gym (weights over jogging these days)
+	•	indie games (factorio, faster than light, minecraft, and more)
-- Obscure horror films and videos on YouTube.
+	•	obscure horror films and diving into strange, niche youtube videos

+### fun fact:

+i’m into creating telegram apps and experimenting with scripting tools, always curious about improving workflows or trying something new in tech. i also enjoy tinkering with things like neovim setups and lightweight, efficient solutions for development.

-#### Contact info:
+### contact info:

-- E-mail: workerco@student.21-school.ru
+	•	email: workerco@student.21-school.ru
-- Telegram: @mtrrb
+	•	telegram: @mtrrb

+### note:

+all opinions i share online are my own and do not reflect those of my employer.

 <!--
 **vlle/vlle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.